 Like another cartoon that I will write about later, SU has inspired tons of fan fiction and some truly awesome art and music.
 And thinking about it, inspiration may be a good measure of the cultural value of a franchise.
 Not to put too fine a point on it, but there’s very little Bugs Bunny fan fiction, fan art, or fan music.

-There’s a whole lot more and I could go on for hours, but Steven Universe is a splendid cartoon that I cannot recommend too highly.
+There’s a whole lot more and I could go on for hours, but Steven Universe is a splendid series that I cannot recommend too highly.

 - To reiterate, LET YOUR KIDS WATCH STEVEN UNIVERSE.
 Watch it with them.